 - Expensive shoes are not necessarily good fitting shoes.

 - Never rely on “breaking in the shoe” to fit.

 Well Heeled Podiatry is highly experienced in shoe fitting and advice.
-We can also show you certain lacing techniques to help your shoes fit better and feel more comfortable, even for those “hard to fit feet”.
+We can show you lacing techniques to help your shoes fit better and feel more comfortable, for those “hard to fit feet”.